Edward P. Kelley, Chief Executive Officer

 Alan Klein has spent a long and distinguished career in child welfare.
 After serving as director of child care services at Boys Village Youth and Family Services in Milford, Conn., Alan came to Robert F. Kennedy Children’s Action Corps in 1980 as director of the Lancaster Adolescent Diagnostic Center.
 He then served as director of the Rotenberg School.
 From 1987 to 1990, Alan left to serve as deputy assistant commissioner of the Massachusetts Department of Youth Services and returned to the agency in 1990 as deputy executive director.

-Letitia L. Howland, Vice President of Organizational Capacity
+Letitia L. Howland, Senior Vice President of Finance & Administration

 Letitia Howland has been with Robert F. Kennedy Children’s Action Corps since 2003.
 She came to the agency after spending one year volunteering for Covenant House in New York City.
 Previously, she spent more than 10 years at General Electric Company in a variety of finance and business management positions.
 Letitia holds a Bachelor of Arts in economics from St. Lawrence University.